AlexRogalskiy/bash-cd/README.md

 Modules are defined under `./lib`.
 Each module can have subdirectories containing template files which will be expanded and copied to the target system root directory.

 Most text files will be treated as templates and any string prepended with a single dollar symbol $ will be replaced for any environment variable, e.g. $PRIMARY_IP.

 Shell scripts (`.sh`, `.bash`, `.bat`) are also treated as templates but  variables to be expanded must have leading dobule dollar sing, e.g. $$KAFKA_REPL_FACTOR

 Archive files will not be expanded - the list of file types can be extended in the function `expand_dir()` in `lib/tools.sh`.

-*Environment-specific templates can be placed in `./env/..`* These are files which vary fully between enivironments or exist only in some environments.
-Environment-specifc templates and will be expanded according to the same rules as described above.

 ## Rolling Upgrades

 It is possible to also do rolling upgrades.
 Each service that consists of multiple instances has typically an array of hosts defined in var.sh.
 Each individual host is detected from the `hostname --ip-address`.
 When this selection is done, the service may also store the index of the host in the array and multiply it by arbitrary number of seconds to sleep.
 This way a very simple rolling upgrade can be done automatically without complicated coordination.